gvwilson/thirdbit/src/fiction/santas/index.md

 ## It Doesn't *Feel* Normal

-If you have led a quiet life—a life in which it is relatively rare for people to threaten you with firearms—you will probably find it hard to believe that having them pointed at you can become a little bit boring if it happens often enough.
+If you have led a quiet life—a life in which it is relatively rare for people to threaten you with ray guns—you will probably find it hard to believe that having them pointed at you can become a little bit boring if it happens frequently enough.
 But it's rather like living in a house next to a railway line or a spaceport: the first few nights, you wake up every time a train goes by or a rocket blasts off,